 The rise in completions isn’t new.
 Both January and February show a similar increase compared to the previous year.
 The number of permits issued by the RRC is also following a trend in 2018.
 The RRC issued 1,220 permits in March.
 In 2017, 1,310 original permits were issued.

 Maybe more relevant is the increasing number of Drilled Uncompleted (DUC) wells in the Permian.
 According to the EIA, the DUC count in the Permian climbed to 3,044 in March.
 That’s a 4 percent increase over the 2,922 in February.
 The number of DUC wells means producers have already-drilled assets ready and waiting to be fraced and put online to take advantage of stronger oil prices and rising demand.

 Another top producing basin in Texas, the Eagle Ford, shows similar trends of increasing completed wells in addition to rising inventory in DUCs.

 More Completions Require More Resources

 With increased activity comes increased demand for resources.
 One such resource is frac sand, a critical component of the completion process.
-Sand is a key component of hydraulic fracturing, or “fracking,” which has released a flood of oil and natural gas from shale deposits across the United States.
-With fracking, a water-based mixture of sand and chemicals is injected into a wellbore at high pressure, forcing fissures within a rock to open thus releasing the hydrocarbons held within.
-Approximately 9.5 percent of fracking fluid is composed of sand.
+Sand is a key component of hydraulic fracturing, or “fracing,” which has released a flood of oil and natural gas from shale deposits across the United States.
+With fracing, a water-based mixture of sand and chemicals is injected into a wellbore at high pressure, forcing fissures within a rock to open thus releasing the hydrocarbons held within.
+Approximately 9.5 percent of fracing fluid is composed of sand.